-i.
-Capital Expenditures

-Overall capital expenditures that are closed to Plant In Service during each fiscal year of the Plan shall be equal to the following amounts:

-FY20 \$86.5 million

-FY21 \$85 million

-FY22 \$85 million

-Subject to the exceptions identified below in Sections IV(1)(A)(iv) -(vi), GMP shall only be entitled to include in rates and recover the amounts identified above during the term of the Plan.
+A. Non-Power Costs (Forecast & Fixed For 3-Year Period) 1.
+Infrastructure Costs (Capital Expenditures, Depreciation, Property Taxes) i.
+Capital Expenditures Overall capital expenditures that are closed to Plant In Service during each fiscal year of the Plan shall be equal to the following amounts: FY20 \$86.5 million FY21 \$85 million FY22 \$85 million Final Multi-Year Regulation Plan June 7, 2019 (as amended September 3, 2020 in Case No. 20-1401-PET) Page 16 of 35 Subject to the exceptions identified below in Sections IV(A)(1)(iv)-(vi), GMP shall only be entitled to include in rates and recover the amounts identified above during the term of the Plan.
 GMP will limit annual capital expenditures to the amounts listed above, although actual annual plant additions will vary from this amount based upon the timing of capital project completions and the closing of projects from the Construction Work in Progress balance and to the Plant in Service balance.
 To allow for this annual variation between capital spending and Plant in Service, cumulative plant additions will not exceed \$256.5 million during the term of the Plan.

 ii.
-Depreciation Costs

-Depreciation costs shall be fixed for the term of the Plan based upon the projected plant in service balance at the beginning of the Plan, the expected annual plant additions, known retirements and changes in depreciation accrual rates resulting from a Depreciation Study.
-The depreciation amounts for FY 21 and FY 22 will include a forecast for changes associated with an updated depreciation study, which will be implemented in FY21.
+Depreciation Costs Depreciation costs shall be fixed for the term of the Plan based upon the projected plant in service balance at the beginning of the Plan, the expected annual plant additions, known retirements and changes in depreciation accrual rates resulting from a Depreciation Study.
+The depreciation amounts for FY21 and FY22 will include a forecast for changes associated with an updated depreciation study, which will be implemented in FY21.

 iii.
-Property Taxes

-Property taxes fixed based on a three-year forecast of expected property taxes, taking into account the fixed capital expenditures identified above.
-To the extent relevant, this forecast may only be adjusted to reflect any allowed capital expenditure exceptions approved by the PUC under Section IV(1)(A)(iv)-(vi).

-iv.
-New Initiative Capital Expenditures

-To the extent that GMP proposes capital investments for New Initiative projects above the annual \$5M cap in the coming fiscal year, it shall file known and measurable documentation, including appropriate financial analysis, for the proposed expenditures in its Annual Base Rate filing.
-These projects shall be limited to transformative customer-facing energy projects that require an initial upfront capital investment by GMP and are forecasted to contribute a net positive benefit to non-participating customers through new sources of revenue and/or cost savings over the life of the program.
+Property Taxes Property taxes fixed based on a three-year forecast of expected property taxes, taking into account the fixed capital expenditures identified above.
+To the extent relevant, this forecast may only be adjusted to reflect any allowed capital expenditure exceptions approved by the PUC under Section IV(A)(1)(iv)-(vi). iv.
+New Initiative Capital Expenditures To the extent that GMP proposes capital investments for New Initiative projects above the annual \$5M cap in the coming fiscal year, it shall file known and measurable documentation, including appropriate financial analysis, for the proposed expenditures in its Annual Base Rate filing.
+These projects shall be limited to transformative customer-facing energy projects that require an initial Final Multi-Year Regulation Plan June 7, 2019 (as amended September 3, 2020 in Case No. 20-1401-PET) Page 17 of 35 upfront capital investment by GMP and are forecasted to contribute a net positive benefit to non-participating customers through new sources of revenue and/or cost savings over the life of the program.
 They may include investments for programs authorized as an Innovative Pilot, traditional tariffed offerings, or other capital projects that qualify under this provision.

-GMP shall petition the Commission, file support, and receive approval before spending more than \$5M on any individual Innovative Pilot initiative that involves an anticipated commitment of capital it intends to include in rate base.

-v.
-Unexpected Circumstances and Strategic Opportunities

-GMP may petition the PUC for approval at any time during the Plan to spend above the authorized capital expenditure levels listed above and to include such expenditures in rates when unexpected circumstances require capital expenditures that are above the authorized level and when increased capital expenditures beyond the cap are needed to pursue new strategic opportunities that would provide material benefit customers.
+GMP shall petition the Commission, file support, and receive approval before spending more than \$5M on any individual Innovative Pilot initiative that involves an anticipated commitment of capital it intends to include in rate base. v.
+Unexpected Circumstances and Strategic Opportunities GMP may petition the PUC for approval at any time during the Plan to spend above the authorized capital expenditure levels listed above and to include such expenditures in rates when unexpected circumstances require capital expenditures that are above the authorized level and when increased capital expenditures beyond the cap are needed to pursue new strategic opportunities that would provide material benefit to customers.